Fork me on GitHub

 Step 2/7.
 Prevent the service account from performing interactive logins

-Throughout this step and the next one, you will be modifying GPOs, and sometimes GPO modifications can take some time to propagate to all hosts.
-You can force your changes to take effect immediately on your current host at any time by opening a PowerShell prompt and running gpupdate.exe /force (though their effects may still take time to propagate to other machines on the domain).
+The next steps modify group policy objects (GPOs).
+Changes to group policies can take time to propagate to all hosts.
+You can force changes to take effect immediately on your current host by opening PowerShell and running gpupdate.exe /force.
+However, the change might still take time to propagate to other hosts in the domain.

-The Teleport service account is only needed to authenticate over LDAP, meaning that it needn't be able to log in to Windows machines like an ordinary user.
-Restrict it from doing so by creating a new Group Policy Object (GPO) linked to your entire domain, and then deny it interactive login.
+The Teleport service account is only needed to authenticate over LDAP.
+The account doesn't need to log on to Windows computers like an ordinary user.
+You can prevent the service account from being used to log on by creating a new Group Policy Object (GPO) linked to your entire domain, and then denying interactive logins.

 Create a GPO